Academic Calendar

 Graduation

-Students are eligible to graduate when they have completed all of the requirements for their degree program in accordance with the regulations described in the chapter General Academic Regulations and the regulations available from the general offices of their faculties and schools.
+Students are eligible to graduate when they have completed all requirements for their degree program in accordance with the regulations described in the section General Academic Regulations and the regulations available from the advising offices of their faculties, colleges, or schools.

 It is the responsibility of each student to be familiar with the graduation requirements of the program in which they are enrolled.
-Consultation with academic advisors is advised to ensure that graduation requirements are met.
+Consultation with academic advisors is strongly recommended to ensure that graduation requirements are met.

 Please refer to the Registrar’s Office website for Frequently asked Questions about Graduation and Convocation.

-Every candidate for a degree, diploma or certificate must make formal application at the beginning of the session in which he/she expects to complete graduation requirements.
+Every candidate for a degree, diploma or certificate must make formal application at the beginning for the Term in which they expect to complete graduation requirements.
+Application is made through the Aurora Student Information System.

-If you need to change your graduation date after you have made your declaration, you must contact the general office of your faculty, college, or school as soon as possible.
+Candidates who need to change their graduation date after they have made a graduation declaration, must contact the advising office of their faculty, college, or school as soon as possible.

-After you have declared your graduation, you will be sent a series of e-mails to your University e-mail account, requesting you to verify your full legal name, asking you about your attendance at convocation, providing convocation information, and so on.
+After graduation has been declared, candidates will be sent a series of emails to their email account, requesting verifications of full legal name, degree sought and plans for attendance at Convocation ceremonies.
 It is imperative that you activate your University of Manitoba email account and check it regularly.

 Convocation